EstherSlabbert/tech230_vagrant_intro/automation_nginx_deployment.md

 ## Alternative steps

-1. Check 'nginx_deployment.md' for steps in setting your 'Vagrantfile' up if you do not already have an appropriate file from using `vagrant init`.
+1. Check [nginx_deployment.md](https://github.com/EstherSlabbert/tech230_vagrant_intro/blob/main/nginx_deployment.md) for steps in setting your 'Vagrantfile' up if you do not already have an appropriate file from using `vagrant init`.
 2. Open the 'Vagrantfile'.
-Add the line `config.vm.provision "shell", path: "shell, inline: <<-SHELL"` followed by the relevant instructions shown in the code block below.
+Add the line `config.vm.provision "shell", path: "shell, inline: <<-SHELL"` followed by the relevant instructions shown in the code block below and `SHELL` again.
 Save.
 (If not already done: Remove comments.
 Change "base" to the name of your desired Operating System.
 Add an IP.
 Save.)

 Your 'Vagrantfile' should have the following/similar in it:
 ~~~ruby